kisuro/dosion-legal/terms.md

 ## 11. Intellectual Property

-The App, its design, graphics, source code, user interface, and all associated content are owned by [Your Legal Name / Company Name] and are protected by applicable intellectual property laws, including those of Greece and the European Union.
+The App, its design, graphics, source code, user interface, and all associated content are owned by Kirill Sukhomlin and are protected by applicable intellectual property laws, including those of Greece and the European Union.

 You are granted a limited licence to use the App as described in section 4.
 Nothing in these Terms transfers ownership of any intellectual property rights to you.